 Growth and profitability are very closely related.
 For a business to survive for long, growth is very necessary.
 In some industry sectors, growth helps leverage the economies of scale thus improving profitability.
 Every business/startup wants to be profitable as soon as possible.
 In the world of startups, growth hacking is a buzzword.
 Growth hacking refers to growth strategies employed by a business to increase the adoption of it’s product.
 This is mostly done by acquiring new customers and users.
+To do this, companies might employ the use of large marketing campaigns or others may try to use translation services, such as can be found at https://lilt.com/, in the hopes of gaining new audiences overseas.
 But sometimes it is also done by increasing the engagement of existing users.
 This increased engagement results in the users spending more time with the product.
 The latter strategy is employed mostly in social media and fun kind of products.

 Business growth brings new opportunities and with it, new challenges.